turflads/crazy_bids/docs/replit.md

 **State Management Strategy**
 - TanStack Query (React Query) for server state and caching
-- LocalStorage-based state synchronization for cross-tab/window updates
+- **WebSocket-based real-time synchronization** for instant auction updates across all connected clients
+- LocalStorage as source of truth with WebSocket broadcasting for cross-device sync
-- Custom hooks (`useAuctionSync`) for polling and real-time state updates
+- Custom hooks (`useAuctionSync`) using WebSocket messages instead of polling
+- `useWebSocket` hook manages WebSocket connection with auto-reconnect
 - Separate state modules: `auctionState.ts` for auction flow, `teamState.ts` for team purses/players

-**Rationale**: LocalStorage with polling was chosen over WebSockets for simplicity and compatibility with serverless deployments.
-The 2-second polling interval balances real-time updates with performance.
+- Broadcast wrapper functions (`saveAuctionStateWithBroadcast`, `saveTeamStateWithBroadcast`) automatically notify all clients

+**Architecture**: WebSocket broadcasts state changes instantly to all connected users while localStorage ensures persistence and cross-tab compatibility.
+The WebSocket connection auto-reconnects after failures and gracefully falls back to storage events when WebSocket is unavailable.

 ### Backend Architecture

 **Server Framework**
 - Express.js for HTTP server and API routing
+- **WebSocket Server** on `/ws` path for real-time bidirectional communication
 - TypeScript with ES modules for modern JavaScript features
 - Custom middleware for request logging and error handling
+- WebSocket message broadcasting to all connected clients except sender

 **Development vs Production**
-- Vite dev middleware in development for HMR and SSR
+- Vite dev middleware in development for HMR and SSR (uses separate WebSocket path)
 - Static file serving in production from compiled assets
 - Environment-based configuration via NODE_ENV